 Prospective students at Georgia Highlands College must meet the academic and technical standards requisite to admission or participation in the program of study.
-Incoming students with apparent course work deficiencies due to a disability should contact the Director of Student Support Services at (678) 872-8100.
+Incoming students with apparent course work deficiencies due to a disability should contact the Coordinator of SSS on their campus.
 Consideration may be given to the substitution or modification of certain course requirements while not detracting from the intent and quality of the educational experience.
-Such substitutions or modifications must be approved by the Director of Student Support Services, Department Chair, Vice President of Academic Affairs, and the curriculum committee through a deliberative process.
+Such substitutions or modifications must be approved by SSS, Academic Dean for the Division into which the course falls, Vice President for Academic and Student Affairs, and the curriculum committee through a deliberative process.